Harry Cicma: Early life and TV Career

-Harry Cicma was born in Providence, Rhode Island, to George Cicma and Carol Cicma.
-After graduating high school, he joined Rutgers University's Division I varsity tennis team and United States Tennis Association tournaments.
+Harry Cicma was born in Providence, Rhode Island, to George Cicma, with origins from Macedonia, and Carol Cicma, with origins from Epirus.
+Harry is of Greek origins.
+His grandfather was Haralambie Cicma, an Aromanian immigrant who became a dermatologist in the United States.
+After graduating from high school, Harry joined Rutgers University's Division I varsity tennis team and United States Tennis Association tournaments.

 After getting his first professional on-air TV position at the 2003 US Open Tennis Championships in New York City, Cicma went on to work for other outlets.
 Harry also won an Emmy Award with WNBC News 4 New York, for his on-air reporting during Hurricane Sandy.
 He is also the TV voice of World Team Tennis.

 TV career

-Cicma has worked as a sports anchor for numerous stations including Fios 1, News 12 New Jersey, WSHM, WFSB-TV, WJAR-TV, and recently WNBC and the NBC Sports Group.
+Cicma has worked as a sports anchor for numerous stations, including Fios 1, News 12 New Jersey, WSHM, WFSB-TV, WJAR-TV, and recently WNBC and the NBC Sports Group.

-Cicma is the Host and Executive Producer of the Nationally syndicated TV series, "World Tennis with Harry Cicma" for NESN.
+Cicma is the host and executive producer of the nationally syndicated TV series World Tennis with Harry Cicma for NESN.
 He is the founder of Harry Cicma Productions LLC.
-Harry has served as the Executive Producer and Host for National Productions, including FXFL Football, Turkish Airlines Open Golf, Richard Branson's Necker Cup Tennis, The Miami Marathon, Brooklyn Boxing, Fencing Masters NYC, and World Team Tennis.
+Cicma has served as the executive producer and host for national productions, including FXFL Football, Turkish Airlines Open Golf, Richard Branson's Necker Cup Tennis, The Miami Marathon, Brooklyn Boxing, Fencing Masters NYC, and World Team Tennis.

-Cicma has announced Tennis for every major TV Network, including ESPN2, NBC, CBS Digital, Tennis Channel, and FOX Sports Net.
-He also served as the US Open Master of Ceremonies on Arthur Ashe Stadium Court, and at Madison Square Garden.
+Cicma has announced tennis for every major TV network, including ESPN2, NBC, CBS Digital, Tennis Channel, and FOX Sports Net.
+He also served as the US Open master of ceremonies on Arthur Ashe Stadium Court, and at Madison Square Garden.

 Harry is an inductee of the Greek Sports Hall of Fame, and Classical High School Sports Hall of Fame.